ElMassimo/capybara-compose/docs/api/index.md

 ### **save_page**

-Save a snapshot of the page.
+Saves a snapshot of the page.

 - **Arguments**:
   - `{String} path (optional)`: the path to where it should be saved